jackiey99/QUINT/README.md

 - BLin_W2P.m: normalize the matrix

 ## Usage
-Please refer to the main scripts (QUINT_Basic1st.m, QUINT_rankOne.m) and comments in each file for the detailed information
+Please refer to the demo code demo.m and comments in each file for the detailed information

 ## Refereces
 Liangyue Li, Yuan Yao, Jie Tang, Wei Fan, Hanghang Tong.
 QUINT: On Query-Specific Optimal Networks.
 22nd ACM SIGKDD Conference on Knowledge Discovery and Data Mining (**KDD**), 2016. (*Full Presentation*)